Festival Program

 The Scandinavian Dancers of Vancouver is a group of energetic dancers and musicians, going strong since 1971.
 Though many of us are not Scandinavian, we’re dedicated to the preservation, enjoyment and performance of ethnic dances and music of Denmark, Finland, Iceland, Norway and Sweden.
 From September to May, we dance on Wednesday evenings at the Scandinavian Centre and welcome both experienced and beginning dancers. http://www.vcn.bc.ca/scandi/

 The Vancouver Dorfmusik was founded in 1983 by musicians from the Swiss community who wanted to play music from their homeland.
 Dorfmusik means Village Band.
+Today the members are as diverse as the population of Canada.
 The band has performed at such venues as the Kitsilano Showboat, Ladner Bandfest, the European Festival and the Swiss National Day.
-We are happy to be returning to the Scandinavian Festival 2022.
-Vancouver Dorfmusik is conducted by Gordon Koch. http://www.swiss-society.org/vancouver-dorfmusik
+We are happy to be returning to perform at the Scandinavian Festival 2024.
+Vancouver Dorfmusik is conducted by Gordon Koch.

 Heather Soles is a Vancouver-based singer and songwriter.
 Inspired by the constant wonder of jazz music — how fresh and new and beautiful the songs are each time they’re played — Canadian jazz singer Heather Soles and her band will take you on a musical journey full of depth, heart and swing.
 Supported by Vancouver’s top musicians, Heather interprets her expansive repertoire of jazz standards, blues, bebop and jazzified arrangements of vintage rock with a natural sophistication and hint of smokiness.
 A recent project with Vancouver pianist Miles Black, has been to reinterpret and reharmonize rock songs from the psychedelic 60’s through David Bowie and give each song her own personal flavor.
 Heather knows it’s all about connecting with the human experience and communicating emotions to the audience in her soulful, bluesy style.
 She says “When I sing it’s synergy with the other players.
 Music is my life.
 Ray Charles said it best… ‘For me, music is like breathing.
 I never get tired of breathing, just like I never get tired of music. ‘ “